 You’ve driven the kilometres to get here and finally arrived.
 Welcome to Takarakka!
 Check in & set up house, explore the camp, meet the wildlife and chillax, then join us on the deck at 4pm for our very social Bush bar, followed by an information session where you’ll get the lowdown on the best walks to do, when to go plus loads of other useful stuff.

 Finally, you’re starting to wind down to Taka time (this doesn’t always happen overnight).
 Sleep in, enjoy a lazy breakfast and take it easy.
-A few shorter walks to choose from today such as picturesque Mickeys Creek and a bit of a rock scramble to the amazing Warrumbah Gorge, or check out the aboriginal artwork at Baloon Cave and learn more about the history of the gorge and native flora & fauna.
+A few shorter walks to choose from today such as picturesque Mickeys Creek and a bit of a rock scramble to the amazing Warrumbah Gorge, and learn more about the history of the gorge and native flora & fauna.
 Of course, there’s Bush bar at 4pm daily and you can top & tail your day by heading down to our platypus pool at dawn or dusk to see if you can spot a few of these gorgeous, shy guys.

 After yesterday’s fantastic effort, today is yours to do your own style of Taka time – whatever that looks like.
 Visit our Takarakka lookout and watch the morning sun rays as they first hit the gorge.
 Perhaps head off to the Rock Pool for a swim and the lovely walk along Carnarvon Creek to and from the Visitor Centre.
 Or maybe just relax around the camp and enjoy the serenity and wildlife that surrounds you.
 Come along for Bush bar and then later on join us on the fabulous Guide to the Galaxy tour where you get to learn about the stars and experience the brilliant Carnarvon night sky through a telescope.
 Another perfect day.